laanwj/psindustrializer/README.md

 Copyright (c) 2014 Wladimir J. van der Laan

 This program generates synthesized percussion sounds using physical modelling.
-The range of sounds possible include but is not limited to cymbol sounds, metallic noises, bubbly sounds, and chimes.
+The range of sounds possible include but is not limited to cymbal sounds, metallic noises, bubbly sounds, and chimes.
 After a sound is rendered, it can be played and then saved to a .WAV file.